gatsbyjs/gatsby/docs/blog/index.md

 Check out this docs page [https://www.gatsbyjs.org/docs/environment-variables/#environment-variables](https://www.gatsbyjs.org/docs/environment-variables/#environment-variables "https://www.gatsbyjs.org/docs/environment-variables/#environment-variables")

 is there any \`lighthouse.test.js\` out there, to use while building/customizing gatsby to keep an eye on performance? (similar to the one that was shown at the very beginning of the presentation).
 You can just re-use mine--or could be worth building some tooling!
-We'll be sure to link to those resources soon!
+We'll `e sure to link to ose resources soon`

 Any advice for running automated performance tests for sites that are hidden behind a login page?
 A CI can do a build and then run the lighthouse test on the built site